 Looking at the top row, it is clear that participation rates and deprivation is strongly correlated, but less so now we are controlling for other variables.
 Distance is also strongly correlated, as was the case in [Schneider et al., 2019].
 The percent BME is also negatively correlated, suggesting that some of the relationship between participation and IMD is attributable to the ethnicity of residents.

-Poissson Model
+Poisson Model

 Poisson models are commonly used to estimate count data, where values are constrained by 0.
 In this case, because it is not possible for a community to have negative participation we use a Poisson regression.